 - Another thing I’ve done is to purchase a white table top from Ikea.
 On one side, I’ve got the the white table as the background and on the other side, I covered it with marble contact paper.

 You’ll also want to think about adding elements in your pic like, plates, flatware, napkins, confetti, cake stands etc.

-So here’s how I use them:
+So here’s how you can use them:

 So, at this point, you’ll have the backdrop and a base for your pictures.

 Leave some foam boards and presentation boards white in case you needed a pure white background as well.